Two Million Views of My Article and How I Got There

 But honestly, I will admit that my head was in other places and I had not yet taken on the task of trying to improve my writing.

-If I had another idea, I would just sit down and pump out another article, spell-check it and place it on HP with hopes of someone reading them.
+If I had another idea, I would just sit down and pump out another article, spell-check it and place it on my Host site with hopes of someone reading them.

 I wanted to write an actual Book